hyenabyte/hyenabyte/README.md

 My name is David

-> [!IMPORTANT]
-> I am looking for work, so if you need an experienced web developer in Copenhagen, don't hesitate to reach out!

 I do mainly full stack web development, with a focus on everything TypeScript, but I love exploring new technologies.
 I'm currently learning Rust and Nix, and dabbling in Gleam.